Philipa Seth

 Seth is a former touch rugby player at the Southern Stars from Perth who spent time in Collie, Western Australia in the South West and works as a physiotherapist.

 Seth was awarded Fremantle's best first year player award in 2019, after playing in all 8 games for the season.

+Seth retired at the end of the 2025 AFLW Season finishing her career on 58 games and with the 10th most games in Fremantle's AFLW history.